Table of Contents

 An industrial tramp oil centrifuge offers certain key advantages over other methods of coolant recovery.

 The disc stack centrifuge has a much higher separation efficiency than other tramp oil separation methods listed above.
-The extremely high centrifugal force enables the centrifuge to separate tramp oil particles as small as 1-micron to separate.
+The extremely high centrifugal force enables the centrifuge to separate particles as small as 1-micron to separate.

 This separation efficiency leads to the total removal of tramp oil from the coolant.